 And then he’s like, “Game on.”

-Then there’s the afterwards, which is the quintessential movie moment — the two shot kiss:
+Then there’s your quintessential movie moment — the two-shot kiss:

 And then the song ends with Timon and Pumba crying — because keep in mind, this whole thing is these two lamenting the loss of their friend to nookie.